EttienneS/starting_block/README.md

 NOTE: When using this it is better to use the IGameService's Initialize method instead of Start and Awake as you are ensured that required stuff will be loaded by that time.

+### GitHub Build

+Preconfigured GitHub build workflow (needs a secret configured before it will work if forked!!)

 ## Upcoming Features

 - Enhancements to the cell event manager for more selection options